AstarNetwork/astar-docs/docs/learn/dapp-staking/index.md

 ## What next?

-If you are ASTR token holder interested in staking please refer to [this section](/docs/build/dapp-staking/for-stakers/) to learn more about participating as a staker.
+If you are ASTR token holder interested in staking please refer to [this section](/docs/use/dapp-staking/for-stakers/) to learn more about participating as a staker.

-If you are a dApp developer building on Astar, please refer to [this section](/docs/build/dapp-staking/for-stakers/) to learn more about participating as a staker.
+If you are a dApp developer building on Astar, please refer to [this section](/docs/use/dapp-staking/for-devs/) to learn more about participating as a dApp.

-For detailed technical overview of dAppStaking protocol please go [here](/docs/learn/dapp-staking/dapp-staking-protocol.md)
+For detailed technical overview of dAppStaking protocol please go [here](/docs/learn/dapp-staking/dapp-staking-protocol/).

 :::info